Npwskp/hold-on/README.md

 # ❤️ Blood Donation Awareness Web Game

-An interactive story-driven web game designed to raise awareness about the importance of blood donation.
+🎮 *An interactive story-driven game to raise awareness about the importance of blood donation.*

+> 🔊 **This game is currently available in Thai language only.**
+> 📱 **Fully responsive and optimized for all devices – mobile, tablet, and desktop.**

 🧠 Created in collaboration with:
 - **Health Communication Program, COSCI SWU**